MDashK/sonic-1-sms-remake-vita/README.md

 - Option to enable/disable Air Jump

-- Change(B) button is used as a back function in the options
+- Change(Circle) button is used as a back function in the options

 - Removed cameras option